So, People Are Actually Painting Portraits On Their Hair Now

 Goff told Allure that the reason she paints on extensions rather than on real hair is because she needs to work with the strands at a vertical angle, which can be uncomfortable.

-"The light tones [in Starry Night] just meant I had to plan out the colors of the dyes really well because it can be tough to 'undo' hair color if it's too dark, especially in very specific sizes and shapes like that particular painting has," she told Allure, adding that she "ended up redoing the whole thing about three times."
+"The light tones [in Starry Night] just meant I had to plan out the colours of the dyes really well because it can be tough to 'undo' hair colour if it's too dark, especially in very specific sizes and shapes like that particular painting has," she told Allure, adding that she "ended up redoing the whole thing about three times."

 Advertisement